Life insurance is a financial safety net for your partner, your kids, your life...Read more

 Let’s say you had a baby today.
 Way to go, you.
 Second, maybe get some rest and read this later?
 Third, start saving some money — according to the cost calculator at the nonprofit College Board, four years of higher learning will cost $222,466 in 18 years.
 And that’s for in-state tuition at a public institution.
 If Junior goes out of state, or to a private school, college could run you as much as $438,000.
 Suffice it to say that, for most of us, that’s a significant chunk of change.

 That’s why 529 college savings plans, created by the federal government in 1996 and adapted over the years since, are so important.
-They’re a little like a 401k for education.
+They’re a little like a 401k for education or college costs.
 All growth is tax-deferred, meaning you pay no taxes on it while it’s invested — and in some states, certain contributions are tax-deductible.

 Then, when it’s time to send Junior to college, you can withdraw that money tax-free, so long as you use that money on a qualified expense, like tuition, room-and-board, even computer equipment.
 (Please note: Specifics vary by state, though nothing prevents you from using a fund run by a state other than the one where you live.)
 Thanks to a 2017 change in tax law, you can also use a 529 for private elementary and secondary school expenses.